 What are the types of spells in Hoodoo?

-Conjure work may be performed for any purpose, including but not limited to money drawing, love, romance, healing, health, blessing, protection, career success, removal or reversal of crossed conditions, court case, domination, and revenge or curses.
+Conjure work may be performed for any purpose, including but not limited to money drawing, love, romance, healing, health, blessing, protection, career success, removal or reversal of crossed conditions, court cases, domination, and revenge or curses.

 How long shall one wait for his conjure to work?